allegroai/clearml-docs/docs/deploying_clearml/clearml_server_gcp.md

 :::note
 No upload of the image file is required.
-We provide links to image files stored in Google Storage.
+Links to image files stored in Google Storage are provided.
 :::